Safatreza/NozzleDesignTool/README.md

 ## Acknowledgments

-- NASA CEA for thermodynamic calculations
-- OpenMDAO for optimization framework
+- Gmsh for mesh generation
-- VTK for 3D visualization
+- Cantera for flow analysis
-- Plotly for interactive plots
+- NASA CEA for thermodynamic properties

+## Contact

+For questions and support, please open an issue in the GitHub repository.